Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 • Insufficient slope on flat roofs causing water to pool, accelerating wear and voiding warranties.

 If none of these tactics work, try a water test.
-Section off parts of the roof and walls, using a hose to replicate rain until you pinpoint the leak.
+Section off parts of the roof and walls, using a hose to replicate rain until you pinpoint the leak’s location.

 Call All Pro Builders and Roofers to Find the Roof Leak

-With over 20 years of roofing experience, our team can find leaks on any roof type.
+With over 20 years of roofing experience, our team uses professional-grade thermal imaging and proven techniques to find leaks on any type of roof.
 If these steps feel overwhelming, give us a call.
 We provide free inspections across Florida, from Miami to Fort Lauderdale and throughout Palm Beach County.
-Let us handle the hard work so you don’t have to!
+Let us handle the hard work so you don’t have to—schedule a free roof inspection or learn more about our roof repair services.

 Sales@AllProBuildersRoofing.com